kubesail/kubesail-docs/docs/guides/pibox/hardware.md

 Its important to use a 15 watt or higher power supply to ensure your Raspberry Pi and drives receive enough power.
 We ship a 17.5W USB-C power supply with all our bundles, and additional units can be purchased [on Amazon](https://amzn.to/3mAahEu)

+## WiFi Antenna

+The official CM4 antenna can be purchased for [$5 from CanaKit](https://www.canakit.com/raspberry-pi-compute-module-cm4-antenna-kit.html) or [PiShop](https://www.pishop.us/product/2-4ghz-5-8ghz-antenna-kit-for-cm4/) but may require expensive shipping.
+Unofficial antennas can also be purchased from [Amazon](https://amzn.to/3mDzTRb) with free shipping.

 ## SSDs

 Crucial offers affordable solid state drives in [1TB](https://amzn.to/3CEE3NY) and [2TB](https://amzn.to/3EyBAoY) capacities.
 Drives up to [4TB](https://amzn.to/3mCRvwA) and [8TB](https://amzn.to/3CFLwfK) are also available from Samsung.